ILIAS-eLearning/ILIAS/docs/documentation/maintenance-coordinator.md

 * If two people share the role of the coordinator and give contradictory feedback for a change request, they MUST resolve the conflict as quickly as possible and publish a new feedback without contradictions.
+* If two people share the role of the coordinator they MUST define whom of them is contact person for Mantis bug reports as well as for other applicationsi that do not support more than one contact.
 * If two people share the role of the coordinator they MAY give feedback the different aspects of a change request.
 In such a case, both feedbacks MUST be considered.